gliesesoftware/cfs-ui/README.md

 cfs-ui
 =========================
-Fork from CollectionFS to iplement certain app-specific features.
+Fork from CollectionFS to implement certain app-specific features.
 *****Do not use this in your project, this is for internal use only - please use the package from atmosphere ****** Provides additional UI helpers for CollectionFS.
 Requires Meteor 0.8.0 or higher.